MatthewFilo/Modern_Weather_Alert/README.md

 https://docs.docker.com/engine/install/

 ### Step 2: Starting Docker Instance
 FIRST!
-If any updates are made to front-end Javascript folders, the container might not show the newest version, so to be safe, before launching a container, run
+During your first time running the container / if any updates are made to front-end Javascript folders, the container might not show the newest version, so to be safe, before launching a container, run
 ```bash
 docker-compose build --no-cache
 ```